 Like a gawky adolescent who has just discovered her beauty, Cape Town is blooming as it shows off its splendors.
-The glorious coastal city–which boasts poignant history, soulful culture and a thriving dining scene–has perfected the balance of boasting global hospitality and maintaining a distinctly South African character.
+The glorious coastal city–with its poignant history, soulful culture and a thriving dining scene–has perfected the balance of global hospitality and maintaining its distinctly South African character.

 Perfect forFoodies | Adventurers | Intellectuals | Soul Searchers | Ultimate Indulgers

 When to goDecember-February | March-May

 Ideal length of stay3-5 Nights

 Work with Indagare to design the perfect itinerary for an immersive journey.
 Our travel experts know the destination inside and out, and they can make recommendations based on your travel needs and preferences.

 4 Days: Essential Cape Town

 This four-day itinerary balances exploration with touring and can be customized for special access, classes and more.
 Here is just one example of what our destination experts can create for you.

 The ideal start to a Cape Town visit is a cable car trip up Table Mountain.
 As you ascend and at the top, take in the spectacular views of the entire city and beyond; there’s also a range of paths at the top leading to different lookouts over the peninsula.
 After lunch at a trendy restaurant on Bree Street, visit Robben Island, where Nelson Mandela was incarcerated for decades.
 Arrange a tour conducted by former inmates to get an absorbing view of the not-so-distant past.
 Don’t miss a foodie-approved local restaurant for dinner.